Construction of the Kolmogorov-Arnold representation using the Newton-Kaczmarz method: Discretisation and parameter estimation

-To find the solution of system \eqref{eq:KAfull} iteratively, it is necessary to find the expressions for the parameters at iteration $q+1$, knowing the parameters at iteration $q$.
+The solution is found iteratively.
 The approximations of the model parameters at iteration $q$ are denoted as $H_{kjp}^q$ and $G_{kl}^q$.
-It is assumed that initial guess $H_{kjp}^0$ and $G_{kl}^0$ for the parameters is made.
-The increments of the model parameters from iteration $q$ to iteration $q+1$ are denoted as
+It is assumed that initial guesses $H_{kjp}^0$ and $G_{kl}^0$ for the parameters are made.
+Writing the Newton-Kaczmarz method (summarised in appendix \ref{sec:NKmethod}) for system \eqref{eq:syst} leads to

-The arguments of functions $\psi^l$ in system \eqref{eq:KAfull} are the components of intermediate variable $\theta^i$, introduced in section \ref{sec:KA}.
-Hence, at iteration $q$,